ploomber/sql/course-material/interactive-queries-and-parameterization/make-your-queries-interactive.md

 #### Question 3 (BONUS):
 Create an <b>unbounded</b> numeric widget for the integer variable `duration` with a range of values from 0 to 2000, a step size of 500, and an initial `value` of 1000. <b>However</b>, make sure that the table changes output upon clicking a play button!
 Also add a `ToggleButton`, a Boolean Widget, for the variable `housing` that has `value` = "yes", `button_style` = "success", and a check `icon`.
 Lastly, limit the output to only show 10 records.

+<b>Hint</b> Did you know that we can also create animated sliders for integer data types?
+This question requires exactly that!
+See the documentation [here](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20List.html#play-animation-widget) for more details.

 <!-- #region -->
 <details>
 <summary>Answers</summary>

-<b>Hint</b> Did you know we can also create animated sliders for integer data types?
-This question requires exactly that!
-See the documentation [here](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20List.html#play-animation-widget) for more details.

 We start off by initializing a variable called `play` and assigning it to the `Play` Animation widget with the required <b>integer</b> arguments.